Chris Taylor Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers, including Chris Taylor (.385 on-base percentage in past 10 games, 88 points above season-long percentage), take on starter Austin Gomber and the Colorado Rockies at Dodger Stadium, Friday at 10:10 PM ET.
+The Los Angeles Dodgers, including Chris Taylor (.400 on-base percentage in past 10 games, 100 points above season-long percentage), battle starting pitcher Peter Lambert and the Colorado Rockies at Dodger Stadium, Saturday at 9:10 PM ET.

+He strung together two hits (going 2-for-4) in his most recent game against the Rockies.

 Chris Taylor Game Info & Props vs. the Rockies